10 Amazing Facts about GUERNICA BY Pablo Picasso

-6. The painting was criticized but later used by Nazi Germany:
+6. The painting was criticized, but later used by Nazi Germany:

-The antifascist message in the painting intrigued scholars and hence the message in the painting has been discussed across the world.
+The antifascist message in the painting intrigued scholars and hence the message in the painting had been discussed across the world.
 For the same reason, it became the butt of criticism from apologizers of fascism.
 The German guidebook for Paris International Exposition advised people from visiting Picasso’s piece.
 They described the painting as “a hodgepodge of body parts that any four-year-old could have painted”.
 The irony is that, in the year 1990, the German military misunderstood the piece and used it in a recruitment ad with the slogan “Hostile images of the enemy are the fathers of war”.

-7. The piece was vandalized by anti-war activists:
+7. The vandalism by anti-war activists:

 Picasso prevented the painting from staying in Spain until liberty and democracy were brought to the country but he loaned the painting to the Museum of Modern Art due to the fear of Nazi-occupied France.
-Whilst there, an anti-war activist Tony Shafrazi (who went on to become one of the world’s art dealers) spray-painted “KILL ALL LIES” in red all over the painting.
+Whilst there, an anti-war activist Tony Shafrazi (who went on to become one of the world’s renowned art dealers) spray-painted “KILL ALL LIES” in red all over the painting.
 He did this to make a statement against the Vietnam War.
 Fortunately, the paint was removed and the painting restored.

 8. A reproduction of Guernica once covered up at the United Nations: